JerW18/CCAPDEV--Temp-/README.md

 Note:
 It is recommended to use Google Chrome to open this website.
-If opening the files automatically goes to another browser, you may want to change your default browser to chrome for this website.
+If opening the files automatically goes to another browser, you may want to copy the url and open it on chrome.

 All files prefixed with a "temp" will be removed with MCO2's backend implementation.
 The design of the main "reserve" page is still currently temporary, as we plan to spruce up its design in MCO2.<br>